RanvierMUD/docs/docs/coding/attributes.md

     fn: function (character, mana, intellect) {
       // Using the example formula from before: return Math.floor(mana + intellect + character.level * 0.33);
-      // it may seem strange to add mana as part of it }
+    }
   }
 }